-Moments after WWL-TV finished an interview with Aymond, church officials provided the news organizations with photocopied notes from the woman’s phone call.
+Moments after WWL-TV finished an interview with Aymond, church officials said they had located photocopied notes from the woman’s phone call.
 They don’t include Highfill’s name but describe him as a former priest living in Las Vegas.

 "Life sent into tailspin"